Presentation Does Count!

 Document formatting - what's that?

-Well, to put it simply, it is the work you have created which needs to be put in some sort of order before you present to your client.
+Well, to put it simply, it is the work you have created which needs to be put into some sort of order before you present it to your client.

-I'm sure you are well versed in doing a certain amount of formatting yourselves.
-You know about bold, underscore may be even bullet points and inserting numbers into your document.
-Which in some cases, will get you by and may be this is all that is needed.
+I'm sure you are well versed in doing certain amounts of formatting yourselves.
+You know about bold, underscore maybe even bullet points and inserting numbers into your document.
+Which in some cases, you will get by and maybe this is all that is needed.

-However, when you have gone to the trouble of writing up a proposal, a report, a tender anything which is more than two pages, then you want it looking presentable - no matter if your client is a small business or large organisation.
-Presentation does count!
+However, when you have gone to the trouble of writing up a proposal, a report, a tender anything which is more than three or four pages, then you want it looking presentable - no matter if your client is a small business or large organisation.

 You may need to have a contents page, include headers or footers etc and some of this "formatting" will include your paragraphing to be within the Styles Gallery in Microsoft Word.
 Even if you get to this position of including the "Styles" in your document, you could still run into problems which needs sorting.